floragunncom/search-guard-docs/_content/_docs_signals/inputs_http.md

 ## Security Considerations

 Keep in mind that webhook actions allow to send arbitrary HTTP requests from Elasticsearch nodes.
-We are still working on mechanisms to define restrictions on the use of webhook actions and the allowed endpoints.
+We are working on mechanisms to define restrictions on the use of webhook actions and the allowed endpoints.